koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 Thus, change in goal achievement ability encapsulates both kinds of commitments:

+Opportunity cost
-- _Opportunity cost _– dedicating substantial resources to your goal means they are no longer available for other goals._ _This is impactful.
+: Dedicating substantial resources to your goal means they are no longer available for other goals.
+This is impactful.

+Instrumental convergence
-- _Instrumental convergence _– improving your ability to achieve a wide range of goals increases your power\.
+: Improving your ability to achieve a wide range of goals increases your power\.
 This is impactful.

 As we later prove, you can't deviate from your default trajectory in outcome-space without making one of these two kinds of commitments.